 —Kei Miller, The Cartographer tries to map a way to Zion

-While Three-Thirty focuses on youth of a single place, the questions at its foundation extends broadly to ask how spaces, communities, and land are shared, written onto, and transformed by those who are often not seen as powerful.
+While Three-Thirty attends to youth living in a particular place, the questions at its foundation extend broadly to ask how spaces, communities, and land are shared, written onto, and transformed by those who are often not seen as powerful.
+Presented in the era of a Black Lives Matter and a global pandemic, these questions have never been more urgent.